NHL trade deadline could be full of last-minute deals

 Reigning Vezina Trophy-winning Chicago goaltender Marc-Andre Fleury, longtime Philadelphia captain Claude Giroux and Seattle defenseman Mark Giordano are among the players who could get traded before 3 p.m.
 EDT Monday.
 Others, like Nashville forward Filip Forsberg and Dallas defenseman John Klingberg and goalie Braden Holtby and are less likely to be on the move because the Predators and Stars are in the hunt in the West.

+Calgary and fellow Western Conference titan Colorado got a jump on the teams below them in the standings.

-Two titans in the West have already made substantial additions.
-Calgary acquired forward Tyler Toffoli from Montreal a month ago, and Colorado earlier this week got defenseman Josh Manson from Anaheim.
+A month before getting Jarnkrok, Calgary acquired forward Tyler Toffoli, and Colorado earlier this week got defenseman Josh Manson from Anaheim.

 Asked if he was concerned about helping out a Central Division rival his Wild could see in the playoffs, GM Bill Guerin said flatly: “Nope.
 I’m worried about us.
 I’m not worried about them.”